FIGHTING THE DIABETES EPIDEMIC - EARLIER IT IS DETECTED, BETTER THE CHANCES OF REVERSING IT

 Skeletal muscles are the primary site of insulin stimulated glucose disposal at euglycemia.

-Patients afflicted with diabetes have a 2x loss in thigh muscle, as compared to people who don’t have diabetes
+Patients afflicted with diabetes have 2 times the loss in thigh muscle, as compared to people who don’t have diabetes

-- Lower leg muscle mass could be an early indicator for type 2 diabetes, which can be monitored through a Body Composition Analysis.
+- Lower Leg Muscle Mass could be an early indicator for Type 2 diabetes, which can be monitored through Body Composition Analysis.

-- Muscle mass below 90 percent on the legs, and SMI values below or close to 7.0 kg/m2 in men and 5.7 kg/m2 in women can be considered to be a red flag and the subject can be advised to go in for further tests.
+- Muscle mass below 90% in legs, and SMI values below or close to 7.0 kg/m2 in men and 5.7 kg/m2 in women can be considered to be a red flag and the subject can be advised further tests.

 - *A research conducted on 198 peritoneal patients (141 non diabetics and 57 diabetics) concluded that the ratio of ECW to TBW is higher in diabetic patients 0.40 ± 0.01 vs 0.39 ± 0.01 for men; 0.39 ± 0.01 vs 0.38 ± 0.01.
 Hence proving a direct relation between the ECW ratio and diabetes mellitus

-- *Percent Body Fat is a better indicator of cardiovascular risk factors than BM
+- *Percent Body Fat is a better indicator of cardiovascular risk factors than BMI

-- A research published in the Diabetes Research and Clinical Practice Journal, carried out a study on 61 patients with untreated DM, to calculate the M/I value as the insulin resistance reference indicator, elementary Body Composition was measured by impedance analysis using InBody 770.
-The study concluded that “muscle/fat ratio derived from InBody770 is useful as a clinical surrogate indicator of insulin resistance in type 2 DM.
+- A research published in the Diabetes Research and Clinical Practice Journal, studied 61 patients with untreated DM.
+To calculate the M/I value as the insulin resistance reference indicator, elementary Body Composition was measured by impedance analysis using InBody 770.
+The study concluded that “Muscle/Fat ratio derived from InBody770 is useful as a clinical surrogate indicator of insulin resistance in type 2 DM".

 - Stefanos Tyrovolas et.al; Factors associated with skeletal muscle mass, sarcopenia, and sarcopenic obesity in older adults: A multi-continent study; Journal of Cachexia, Sarcopenia and Muscle 7(3):n/a-n/a· October 2015